 BIOL 3020.
 Comparative Vertebrate Anatomy.
 A comparative study of the selected systems and body regions of representative vertebrates to provide foundational material in anatomy, evolution, and development.
 Laboratory emphasis is on the gross anatomy of Necturus, Squalus, and Felis domesticus.
-(2-4-4) Prerequisites: BIOL 2108 or BIO 222 or BIOL 2108H

-BIOL 3050.
-Developmental Biology.
-Early embryological development of vertebrates and some invertebrates, including a study of germ cells, fertilization, cleavage, differentiation, and the origin of organ systems.
+(2-4-4) Prerequisites: BIOL 2108 or BIO 222 or BIOL 2108H fertilization, cleavage, differentiation, and the origin of organ systems.
 Emphasis is on molecular mechanisms controlling key developmental processes.
-(2-2-3) Prerequisites: (BIOL 2108 Minimum Grade: C or BIO 222 Minimum Grade: C or BIOL 2108H Minimum Grade: C)
+(2-2-3) Prerequisites: (BIOL 2108 Minimum Grade: C or BIO 222 Minimum Grade: C)